bnb-chain/bnb-chain.github.io/docs/getting-started.md

 - Showing the balances of assets on the addresses
 - Sending and receiving assets

-Binance Web Extension Wallet also presents a trading UI, where you can examine market data and manage your orders to trade among the listed assets.
+Binance Extension Wallet also presents a trading UI, where you can examine market data and manage your orders to trade among the listed assets.
 BNB Smart Chain supports several popular wallets like [MetaMask](wallet/metamask.md) and [TrustWallet](wallet/trustwallet.md), to learn more about the supported wallets refer [here](Wallet.md).
 For a list of tutorials on how to use other supported wallets with BNB Smart Chain, refer [here](wallets/wallet-tutorial-overview.md).

 ## BNB Token and Fees
 BNB is the cryptocurrency coin that powers the BNB Chain ecosystem.
 As one of the world's most popular utility tokens, not only can you trade BNB like any other cryptocurrency, you can also use BNB in a wide range of applications and use cases.